PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 **!?Note!?**

-Make sure to store these in a proper location like learned in Objective 3 with storing keys.
+Make sure to store these in a proper location like previously learned with storing keys.

 After the Lightning node is set up, return to the Umbrel App Store and find BTCPay Server.
 Click on the install button, and Umbrel will show if the required components are installed and that BTCPay Server requires access to these components.